Feel Like An Imposter? Here’s What You Must Do

 Some of this is because we all have inner work to do.
 And a lot of it is because of cultural norms and expectations—women who show up in their power are not always viewed favorably.
 Most of us have been on the receiving end of negative remarks that come from these same biases that have lingered on in implicit ways despite all the progress toward women’s advancement.
 Sadly, cultural beliefs do not change overnight.

-This can show up as the Imposter Syndrome—that gut-wrenching feeling of “Omg I’m going to be found out!” after a success or positive feedback.
-It can show up as the urge to run away from our dreams and then justify our behaviors because we cannot live with that dissonance.
+This can show up as the Imposter Syndrome —that gut-wrenching feeling of “Omg I’m going to be found out!” after a success or positive feedback.
+Feeling like an imposter can show up as the urge to run away from our dreams and then justify our behaviors because we cannot live with that dissonance.
 And it certainly shows up as fixing and controlling and perfecting and pleasing because when we aren’t connected to that beautiful self inside, we keep trying to prove ourselves as worthy of acceptance.

 Pride is feeling good about your role.
 What you did toward your success.
 The qualities you displayed in an interaction.
 The behaviors that led to good work, or the way you look after your health or appearance.
 You may want to give yourself a high-five and a “Way to go girl!”
 Or you may simply smile to yourself and say “Hey, I like you!”
 Either way, you’re feeding the healthy need of the ego to be celebrated, so it can then move beyond itself.